MIRIAMDART/BeME/PITCHME.md

 ## THE PROBLEM

-- WHY
+- Difficulty in  tracking learning progress

 +++

-- The need to keep track of tasks

-+++

-- Inability to communicate with tutors and co-participants after class
+- Ineffective communication with tutors and co-participants after class